-Shower glass doors are very difficult to be cleaned because hard water traces and soap scum are visible after each showering.
+Shower glass doors are very difficult to clean because hard water traces and soap scum are visible after each showering.
 And they look pretty nasty!
 You may think that only a harsh chemical solution will remove the limescale on the glass shower door, but that’s not true!
 There is a simple trick discovered by housewives that will remove these hard water deposits.
 And I’m telling you, this is magic, because the glass will remain shiny and clean, without any dirt trace on it.

 The white spots on the shower glass door are nothing but limescale and soap.
 The limescale deposits occur when the water is hard and contains a lot of limestone.
 The limestone particles reach the glass, stick together and give that white and shady aspect.
-The best solution to get rid of limestone is to use a gentle acid that doesn’t attack the glass, but only to melt those hard-to-clean deposits.
+The best solution to get rid of limestone is to use a gentle acid that doesn’t attack the glass, that will only melt those hard-to-clean deposits.

 Vinegar and baking soda